 - Local privileges

-What if the permission settings appear correct, but I still
+What if the permission settings appear correct, but I still have access issues?

 The Terminal Server User group or permissions inherited from a Network or Domain logon are not taken into account in the effective permissions tool.
 Share permissions are also excluded.
 When a user account is subject to a mixed permission environment, i.e. full control to the user account but read and list within a set of share permissions to the users group, for security purposes Windows will use the most restrictive set of permissions or privileges (read and list).
 This can result in what appears to be correct settings in the security properties dialog or when tested using effective permissions but still an inability to write to a file or even view a folders contents.